spbelect/elect_hotline/README.md

 Elect-hotline is a web server that receives data from [Paradox](https://github.com/spbelect/paradox) android app.
 It has a web frontend to browse answers history, and organizations registry for teams assisting election observers.

-Beta website that follows main branch: https://elect-hotline-fak3-roman-s-projects-e5269d83.vercel.app

-Production website that follows stable branch: https://elect-hotline.vercel.app
+Production website that follows stable branch: https://vybory.live

 # Installation